 Linda Blair is a Chartered Clinical Psychologist and a Chartered Scientist.
 She obtained her academic degrees from Wellesley College and Harvard University and her clinical degree from the Institute of Psychiatry in London.
 She is an Associate Fellow of the British Psychological Society and a registered practitioner with the Health and Care Professions Council.

 Linda offers short-term psychotherapy, which is a combination of cognitive behaviour therapy and practical problem solving.
 She’s trained to work with all age groups and all psychological disorders, although she particularly enjoys working with families, children and teenagers.

 Her special interests include managing stress (including exam and work stress), helping individuals overcome phobias and depression, and working with those whose relationships are in difficulty.
 She also helps patients cope with chronic pain.
 Her research work has covered mindfulness, family relationships and eating disorders.

 Linda is also the author of four books.
 Her most recent, The Key to Calm, embodies her approach to her clinical work.
 She also writes a weekly column, Mind Healing, for The Telegraph.

 M.Phil., Clinical Psychology, Institute of Psychiatry University of London, 1980

 Linda is married with three children, three step-children, two dogs and a cat.
-Her leisure activities include swimming, walking, gardening, yoga and reading.
+She enjoys swimming, walking, gardening, yoga and reading.